A Range represents an interval between two values. It is typically constructed with a range literal, consisting of two or three dots:

 Enumerable methods won't work with incompatible types.
 They need at least to be comparable.

-nil as end are called end-less ranges.
+nil are called end-less ranges.
 In the literal notation,

 nil can be omitted: